 Help abroad Q&A

-If you're ATOL-protected (so in most cases if you're on a Monarch package holiday, a package holiday with a different firm which includes Monarch flights or have a flight-only booking made on or before 14 December 2016 - ie, LAST YEAR), then you may be able to reclaim expenses from the CAA as follows - make sure you keep the receipts:
+If you're ATOL-protected (so in most cases if you're on a Monarch package holiday, a package holiday with a different firm which includes Monarch flights or have a flight-only booking made on or before 14 December 2016 ie, LAST YEAR), you may be able to reclaim expenses from the CAA as follows make sure you keep receipts:

 - If your new flight is a day or more after the original... you can reclaim for the above PLUS accommodation.

-For a full details of how much you can claim, see the CAA's expenses guidance.
+For full details of how much you can claim, see the CAA's expenses guidance.

-However if you booked a package holiday with via another travel agent, the CAA says you should contact the agent first to see what support it can give you before paying for your own accommodation etc.
+However, if you booked a package holiday with another travel agent, the CAA says you should contact the agent first to see what support it can give you before paying for your own accommodation etc.

 What if I booked my package via an agent and the hotel wants money?

-Haven't yet left the UK?
-If you've booked a Monarch package holiday you will nearly always have ATOL protection, so you should be able to get a full refund - or you may be offered a replacement holiday.
+Haven't left the UK yet?
+If you've booked a Monarch package holiday you will nearly always have ATOL protection, so you should be able to get a full refund or you may be offered a replacement holiday.
 What you need to do depends on how you booked:

 Package holidays Q&A